 The Door Controller module allows staff to decide if a door should be locked or unlocked depending upon the situation.
 It will integrate to any existing electronic lock or access control system in that market, which will enable staff to remotely control the door or gate.
 The Door Controller Module can also integrate to other equipment around the door.
 This includes request to exit buttons, which can be inhibited if needed when activating a lockdown.

 The Lift Module connects to the lift controller system.
 This unit overrides the lifts when the fire alarm activates when the building is in lockdown.
 This means that the lifts would not go to the ground floor, but to another floor.
 Also using the Lift Module will allow staff to remotely control a lift and place it in, or out, of action.
 This could help people escape, and slow or even trap attackers.

 Public Address Speaker

-IP speakers can be distributed around a site, normally in communal areas such hallways, stairwells, refectory areas and entrances and exits.
+IP speakers can be distributed around a site, normally in communal areas such hallways, stairwells, refectory areas and entrances/exits.
 Using one of the different Lockdown Leader Masters, designated staff can play pre-recorded messages.
 These can be changed depending on the group of speakers.
 Staff can also talk live through the system to inform people of what’s happening, or to tell them how they need to leave the building.
 The speakers have a unique ability to allow for two-way communication to enable both parties to talk to one another.

-Only designated staff can activate a lockdown and all other staff must be vigilant and make their colleagues aware as soon as a situation arises.
+Only designated staff can activate a lockdown.
+All other staff must be vigilant and make their colleagues aware as soon as a situation arises.
 Students, visitors or members of the public may also witness something.
-IP Help Points can be distributed across a site allowing people to communicate directly with the ELLs making them aware that something has happened.
+IP Help Points can be distributed across a site.
+They allow people to communicate directly with the ELLs making them aware that something has happened.